A. K. M. Shahjahan Kamal

-A. K. M. Shahjahan Kamal (এ. কে. এম. শাহজাহান কামাল; 10 February 1950 – 30 September 2023) was a Bangladeshi politician.
+A. K. M. Shahjahan Kamal (10 February 1950 – 30 September 2023) was a Bangladeshi politician.
 He was a parliament member of Jatiya Sangsad and once Minister of Civil Aviation and Tourism.
 In the 2014 Bangladeshi general election he was elected from the Lakshmipur-3 seat.
 He was district director of Lakshmipur district council.

 Early life and career

 Kamal was born on 10 February 1950.
 He was one of the directors of Janata Bank Limited.

 Death

 A. K. M. Shahjahan Kamal died at Evercare Hospital in Dhaka, on 30 September 2023, at the age of 73.